Facilitate unforgettable learning experiences throughout this busy month.

-- Can students explain why Amelia Earhart's contributions made her an important American hero?
+- Can students explain why Amelia Earhart's contributions make her an important American hero?

 - Can students mention some of Earhart's significant challenges?
 What character traits did she display in meeting these challenges?

-- Did the students demonstrate in their writing an understanding of the structure of a news story?
+- Did students demonstrate in their writing an understanding of the structure of a news story?

 This project aids students in meeting national standards in several curriculum areas.

 National Council for the Social Studies (NCSS)

 - Culture (Students study culture and cultural diversity.)

 - Time, Continuity, and Change (Students study the ways human beings view themselves in and over time.)